alidacodes/alidacodes/README.md

 I'm located in Ontario, Canada.

-I'm a Software Engineer at GitHub on Customer Success Engineering.
-I build and maintain support tooling, including GitHub's Support Portal!
+I'm a Software Engineer.
+Previously, I worked at GitHub on Customer Success Engineering (2022-2025).
+I built and maintained support tooling, including GitHub's Support Portal.

 Some of the tools, languages and frameworks I use: